Minne Atairu: Works

-Atairu 's artmaking involves using artificial intelligence to make artworks.
-She uses tools such as Midjourney, Blender in developing her works.
+Atairu's artmaking involves using artificial intelligence (AI; such as StyleGAN, GPT-3) to make artwork.
+She uses tools such as Midjourney and Blender software to develop her works.

 Mami Wata

 Her first work is a Yoruba goddess called Mami Wata where she used Midjourney in generating the images.

 To the Hand

-Her entry into 2023 installation at The Shed, she worked with Blender to convert text into 3D-printed sculptures made of corn starch or sugarcane infused with bronze.
-The rings of ground terra-cotta which surrounds the sculpture represents the walls and deep moats of Benin.
+For her 2023 installation To the Hand at The Shed arts center, she worked with Blender to convert text into 3D-printed sculptures made of corn starch or sugarcane infused with bronze.
+The rings of ground terra-cotta that surround the sculpture represent the walls and deep moats of Benin.